 The Company provides standby letters of credit or other guarantee instruments to various parties as required for certain transactions initiated during the ordinary course of business, to guarantee the Company's performance in accordance with contractual or legal obligations.
-As of July 2, 2023 and January 1, 2023, the maximum potential payment obligation that the Company could be required to make under these guarantee agreements was \$23.4 million and \$46.1 million respectively.
+As of April 2, 2023 and January 1, 2023, the maximum potential payment obligation that the Company could be required to make under these guarantee agreements was \$21.7 million and \$46.1 million respectively.
 The contractual terms of the guarantees range from 1 month to 45 months.
 We have not recorded any liability in connection with these guarantee agreements beyond that required to appropriately account for the underlying transaction being guaranteed.
 We do not believe, based on historical experience and information currently available, that it is probable that any amounts will be required to be paid under these guarantee agreements.
-Certain guarantee agreements are collateralized by restricted cash of \$19.0 million and \$39.7 million which is included in "Prepaid expenses and other current assets" and "Other long-term assets" on the Consolidated Balance Sheets as of July 2, 2023 and January 1, 2023 respectively.
+Certain guarantee agreements are collateralized by restricted cash of \$18.8 million which is included in "Prepaid expenses and other current assets" on the Consolidated Balance Sheets as of April 2, 2023.
+As of January 1, 2023, \$39.7 million in connection to such collateral for certain guarantee agreements were included in "Prepaid expenses and other current assets" and "Other long-term assets" on the Consolidated Balance Sheets.